Table of contents

 Plan your internal audit programme for ISO 27001 based on the needs and availability of the business as well as based on risk.
 Ensure you plan your external certification audits.
 Everything should be audited at least once annually before an external audit.

-We’re going to create our audit plan for the year.
-We’re going to set out over the next 12 months what it is that we’re going to do.
-We want to show that this is a an ongoing management system.
-We’re not going to just show the audits that we’ve conducted but we are going to plan those audits going forward.
+Your audit plan will cover the entire year, setting out over the next 12 months what it is that you are audit.
+This will show that this is an ongoing management system.
+You do not just show the audits that have been conducted but we also the audits going forward.

-When we look at what we’re auditing we’re auditing both the information security management system and the ISO27001 Annex A controls.
-One of the things that we find , one of the things that people often miss or get wrong is that they concentrate their audits just on the ISO27001 Annex A controls missing out the management system but we are testing and we are looking at the effectiveness of the management system and those ISO27001 Annex A controls as well.
-So, you can see within the audit how to conduct an audit plan it lays all that out for you.
-It talks to you about how you update the plan.
+It is important to remember that the audit covers both the information security management system and the ISO 27001 Annex A controls.
+One of the things that we find, one of the things that people often miss or get wrong is that they concentrate their audits just on the ISO 27001 Annex A controls missing out the management system.
+We are testing the effectiveness of the management system and those ISO 27001 Annex A controls as well.

-So, the audit plan is updated based on changes and scheduling requirements.
-The following are usual scenarios when the plan will require updating
+The audit plan is updated based on changes and scheduling requirements.
+The following are usual scenarios when the plan will require updating:

 When the audit plan changes it should be presented to the next management review team meeting and recorded in the minutes of the meeting.
 Remember to update your version control.